osmankustu/.NET-Dapper-Generic-Repository-Pattern/README.md

 ## Documentation

-copy the repository and run it in Visual Studio.
+copy the repository and run Web API it in Visual Studio.
 The database consists of 1 table, the table name is products >>contains >> you just need to create id,name,quantity,price

 ## SQL Command